scoheb/release-service-catalog/tasks/managed/collect-atlas-params/README.md

 | sourceDataArtifact      | Location of trusted artifacts to be used to populate data directory                                                        | Yes      | ""                      |
 | subdirectory            | Subdirectory inside the workspace to be used                                                                               | Yes      | ""                      |
 | dataDir                 | The location where data will be stored                                                                                     | Yes      | $(workspaces.data.path) |

+## Changes in 1.0.0
+* This task now supports Trusted artifacts